-iTunes reports most iPhone, iPad, and iPod Touch backup-related errors in the same two ways:
+iTunes reports many iPhone, iPad, and iPod Touch backup-related errors in the same two ways:

 - "iTunes could not back up the device type and name because the backup was corrupt or not compatible with the device."